 WHO WE ARE

-Camp is for children aged 9 to 12 years (12 year olds must have just finished year 7), inclusive and is run by an experienced voluntary organization that is staffed by teachers, and experienced volunteers all of whom are DBS checked.
+Camp is for children, school years 4, 5, 6 and 7 and is run by an experienced voluntary organization that is staffed by teachers, and experienced volunteers all of whom are DBS checked.

 The camp allows groups of about 75 children to spend 4 days (including 3 nights) in the country.
 Each of the three nights are spent in tents surrounded by open countryside.
 The children share 4 person tents, they sleep on roll mats in the cosy inner compartment.
 Children do not need any special equipment, just sensible clothing, footwear and a sleeping bag (although this can be provided if necessary).